bd1dd141-246d-48bf-af76-4a72be2621d5/docker-azdo-terraform/README.md

 ## Description

 Agent is added to the default pool of the AzDO organization targeted.

+Terraform version v0.13.3

 [Microsoft documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops) on configuring the build agent in docker